Banno/banno-plugin-framework-bridge/README.md

 The web app can dispatch the following events up to the host application:

-`click-link` - `{href: 'https://target', external:boolean}` - a routeable link was clicking within the app.
+`click-link` - `{href: 'https://target', external:boolean}` - A routeable link was clicked within the app.
 If external is true, link will be opened in a new tab window in Banno Online or an external browser on Banno Mobile.

-`ping` - occurs periodically to prevent the host app from timing out due to inactivity
+`ping` - Occurs periodically to prevent the host app from timing out due to inactivity.

-`ready` - the web app has finished loading it's assets and initial data. useful for hiding native loading indicators
+`ready` - The web app has finished loading it's assets and initial data.
+Used for hiding native loading indicators.

-`request-close` - the web app would like to be closed.
+`request-close` - The web app would like to be closed.
 Not valid in all browsing contexts.

-`request-resize` - the web app has been resized and is reporting it's new height
+`request-resize` - The web app has been resized and is reporting it's new height.

-`request-sync` - the web app needs the host to perform a sync
+`request-sync` - The web app needs the host to perform a sync.

 ## Routing